phrohdoh/tsqlust/README.md

 2. You will implement the provided `Visitor` trait
 3. Invoke `tsqlust::get_diagnostics_for_tsql(&your_sql)`
 4. Iterate over the resulting `Vec<tsqlust::diagnostics::Diagnostic>` and take action

+## Current State of Project

+> Currently the project only lexes and parses a query up to a WHERE statement

 ## Usage